-The Compensation Committee retained GGA in 2024 to review the Company's executive compensation program so that the compensation design and pay levels remain competitive within the highly competitive technology health care sector and to ensure that the executive compensation plans align with the strategy, size and stage of the business.
-The review will include consideration of the compensation philosophy, market trends and, where appropriate, consider adjustments to the balance between cash and equity-based awards.
+The Compensation Committee retained GGA to review the Company's CEO and CFO compensation program so that the compensation design and pay levels remain competitive within the highly competitive technology health care sector and to ensure that CEO and CFO compensation plans align with the strategy, size and stage of the business.
+The review included consideration of the compensation philosophy, market trends and, where appropriate, suggested adjustments to the balance between cash and equity-based awards.
 The Compensation Committee remains dedicated to ensuring that the Company's approach to pay for performance is maintained and set commensurate with having the ability to attract and retain highly skilled executives that can contribute to the Company's growth.